 While in Ilmenau, ESYO musicians met and performed with members of a German youth orchestra.

 During the tour, the orchestra gave the German, Austrian, and Czech national premieres of A Bridge to Understanding, by composer and Juilliard professor Samuel Adler.
-The piece, which was commissioned by ESYO, had its world premiere when the Youth Orchestra performed it during ESYO’s March New Music Festival at the Troy Savings Bank Music Hall.
-Dr. Adler traveled with the Youth Orchestra on the European Tour.
+The piece, which was commissioned by ESYO, had its world premiere when the Symphony Orchestra performed it during ESYO’s March New Music Festival at the Troy Savings Bank Music Hall.
+Dr. Adler traveled with the Symphony Orchestra on the European Tour.